 - Stress or anxiety

-Neuromuscular Before and After Photo
+TMJ Treatment Before And After Photo

 To see more before and after cases, visit our Smile Gallery.

 When Dr. Sullivan is addressing symptoms of TMJ, the first step is to look for jaw alignment problems.
 He will begin with a muscle and joint palpation where he watches and feels for function in the different facial muscles and the TMJs as you open and close your mouth.
 Pain or tenderness is an indicator of misalignment or overuse of the muscles.
 Catches, locks, clicks, and pops when moving the jaw are also signs of TMJ issues.

 Beyond these physical tests, Dr. Sullivan may order: